Huracanes Izcalli F.C.

-The Huracanes Izcalli Fútbol Club is a Mexican football club based in Milpa Alta.
-The club was founded in 2021, and currently plays in the Serie B of Liga Premier.
+Huracanes Izcalli Fútbol Club is a Mexican football club based in Milpa Alta, Mexico City.
+The club was founded in 2021, and currently plays in the Premier B, the bottom branch of the Liga Premier de México, the third level division of Mexican football.

 History

-The team was founded in May 2021 and was entered into the Liga Premier – Serie B on July 30, 2021.
-On September 18 the team played its first official match, in this game it was defeated by Ciervos F.C. with a score of 1-0.
+The team was founded in May 2021 in Cuautitlán, State of Mexico and was entered into the Liga Premier – Serie B on July 30, 2021.
+On September 18, the team played its first official match, in this game it was defeated by Ciervos F.C. with a score of 1-0.

-The team managed to qualify for the final phase for the first time in Clausura 2022, being eliminated in the Semifinals by Alebrijes de Oaxaca Premier.
-In Clausura 2023 the team qualified for the league again, although they were eliminated in the reclassification by Pioneros de Cancún.
+The team managed to qualify for the final phase for the first time in the Clausura 2022, after it was relocated to Milpa Alta, Mexico City, being eliminated in the Semifinals by Alebrijes de Oaxaca.
+In the Clausura 2023 the team qualified for the league again, although they were eliminated in the reclassification by Pioneros de Cancún.

 Stadium

-Estadio Momoxco is a stadium in San Pedro Actopan, Milpa Alta, Mexico City, Mexico.
+The Estadio Momoxco is a stadium in San Pedro Actopan, Milpa Alta, Mexico City.
 It is primarily used for soccer.
-It holds 3,500 peoples.
+It holds 3,500 spectators.